whoiskurisu/Second-Hand-Bazaar/README.md

-# Second-Hand-Bazaar (An E-Commerce Application built on Express.js)
+# Second-Hand-Bazaar (An E-Commerce Application)

 ## Description

-2ndHB is an online second-hand store built on Node.js using the Express.js framework along plain CSS, and vanilla JS on the frontend, and MongoDB for the database.
+2ndHB is an online second-hand store built on Node.js using the Express.js framework alongside plain CSS, and vanilla JS for the frontend, and MongoDB for the database.

 ## Getting Started